MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 # Introduction
-In this essay, I will look at how the evolution of soft light and how it is used to create a natural-looking image.
+This project looks at the evolution of softlight, I will look at how the evolution of soft light and how it is used to create a natural-looking image.
 To further understand its historical evolution, I will look at some of the key cinematographers who have used and contributed to the evolution of soft light and how they have used it to create more realistic images.
 I will focus on three film movements and periods, among other influences, from 1940 to the 1970s.

 The movements I will look at are Italian neo-realism, French cinema from 1950 to 1960 and British kitchen sink/new wave from 1960 to the 1970s.
 I will also look at individuals and smaller movements that have used realism to great effect, like Ingmar Bergman and the Polish Film School movement.

 Whilst soft lighting is a naturally occurring phenomenon that has been used in cinema since the beginning.
 However, the goal behind using it has not always been realism.
 This is partly because of realist film movements like Italian neorealism started gaining critical acclaim 40s.

 Whilst soft lighting is a naturally occurring phenomena how it is used has a great impact on the image going from a more realist look of a room where sunlight is scattered into a room like in Fish Tank (2008).
-Figure \ref{fig:FishTank} is an good example of this an one cant see when the light affecting the subject is coming from.
+Figure \ref{fig:FishTank} is a good example of this and one can’t see when the light affecting the subject is coming from.

 \begin{figure}[H]
     \centering
-\includegraphics[width=0.6\linewidth]{/Users/marc_nickl/Documents/__Screen_Studies-Year-3/IMG/RKHCQCJB.jpg}
+\includegraphics[width=0.5\linewidth]{/Users/marc_nickl/Documents/__Screen_Studies-Year-3/IMG/RKHCQCJB.jpg}
 \caption{\textit{Fish Tank} (2009)}
     \label{fig:FishTank}
 \end{figure}